A HISTORY of Preservation

 Audrey Rust: POST President 1987-2011

 Bob was followed by Audrey C. Rust in 1987.
 For 25 years, Audrey worked to bring permanent protection to thousands of acres of open space.
 She is widely recognized as a conservation leader and champion across the country.
+Walter T. Moore stepped in as president in 2011, after many years working at POST, first as general council in 1995, followed by roles as vice president and executive vice president.

 Today, POST is one of the premier land trusts in the U.S., renowned for our deep technical understanding of our local lands as well as our expert ability to define and implement complicated land transactions of many types.
 In addition to our confidential work with private landowners, we partner closely with many public agencies on the national, state and county level to create a strong, effective network of conservation and stewardship.